walexkino/CloudFormation_Tasks/README.md

 1. project_starter - It contains the starter code.
 2. supporting_material - It contains the essential files (.yml, .json, .bat, .sh, and .jpeg) that were referred in the different lessons of this course.

-In addition to the current repo, there is one more repository, [nd9991-c2-Infrastructure-as-Code-v1-Exercises_Solution](https://github.com/udacity/nd9991-c2-Infrastructure-as-Code-v1-Exercises_Solution) that contains the solution to the exercises and video demos.

 ### Dependencies
 ##### 1. AWS account
 You would require to have an AWS account to be able to build cloud infrastructure.